IBM/BlockchainNetwork-CompositeJourney/README.md

 Change directory to the `dist` folder containing `my-network.bna` file.

-The `composer runtime install` command requires a PeerAdmin business network card (in this case one has been created and imported in advance), and the name of the business network.
+The `composer network install` command requires a PeerAdmin business network card (in this case one has been created and imported in advance), and the name of the business network.
 To install the composer runtime, run the following command:
 ```
 cd dist
-composer runtime install --card PeerAdmin@hlfv1 --businessNetworkName my-network
+composer network install --card PeerAdmin@hlfv1 --archiveFile my-network.bna
 ```

 The `composer network start` command requires a business network card, as well as the name of the admin identity for the business network, the file path of the `.bna` and the name of the file to be created ready to import as a business network card.
 To deploy the business network, run the following command:
 ```
-composer network start --card PeerAdmin@hlfv1 --networkAdmin admin --networkAdminEnrollSecret adminpw --archiveFile my-network.bna --file networkadmin.card
+composer network start --networkName my-network --networkVersion 0.0.1 --networkAdmin admin --networkAdminEnrollSecret adminpw --card PeerAdmin@hlfv1 --file networkadmin.card
 ```

 The `composer card import` command requires the filename specified in `composer network start` to create a card.
 To import the network administrator identity as a usable business network card, run the following command: